-- Core AEM services: Basic services provided by AEM to a deployed application.
-These include a JCR-compliant content repository, an OSGI service container, a workflow engine, and so on.
-These services are available to AEM Forms application but they are not provided by AEM Forms packages.
-The services are an integral part of the overall stack as they are used by various AEM Forms components.
+- Core AEM services: Basic services that AEM provides to a deployed application.
+These include a JCR-compliant content repository, an OSGI service container, a workflow engine, a trust store, a key store, and so on.
+These services are available to AEM Forms application but are not provided by AEM Forms packages.
+The services are an integral part of the overall AEM stack and various AEM Forms components use these services.

 - Forms common services: Provide common functionalities to various AEM Forms components.
-Except for Document Manager and Watch-Folder support, these services are for internal use by Adobe components and are not intended for use or customization.
+Except for Document Manager and Watch-Folder support, these services are only for internal Adobe components.
+These services are not intended for external use or customization.

 - Forms services: Provide forms-related functionality, such as form rendition, combining PDF documents generated from forms, and so on.
 Many of these services are publicly available for consumption by custom code co-deployed in AEM.